AI-Hypercomputer/torchprime/README.md

 #### Troubleshooting distributed training setup

-See the guide to [troubleshoot distributed training][troubleshoot_distributed] for more tools to get your distributed training environment setup.
+See the guide to [troubleshoot distributed training][troubleshoot_distributed] for troubleshooting tools and an FAQ.

 ## Supported Models